It was amazing. Here are a few pics . . .

 "The op-ed pages of our nation’s newspapers are overwhelmingly dominated—80% or more—by men.
 Because the op-ed pages feed all other media, the under-representation of women here perpetuates and exaggerates the under-representation of women in larger ways.
 For example, men are:

-• 84% of guests on influential Sunday morning political talk shows on TV
+• 84% of guests on influential Sunday morning political talk shows on TVIn short, public debate all but excludes half the population."

 • 85% of Hollywood producers